yossisp/spektor.dev-astro-ink/src/content/blog/case-sensitive-file-systems-and-git.md

 git config core.ignorecase false
 ```

-I deployed but the build failed again &#128518.
+I deployed but the build failed again.
 This time the error was:

 ```
 error Multiple "root" queries found: "BioQuery" and "BioQuery".